worosom/nvim-config/README.md

    - Configure your API keys in your ~/.zshrc to enable AI-powered features.
 Refer to the [Avante.nvim documentation](https://github.com/yetone/avante.nvim) for detailed setup instructions and API key configuration.
    - Currently required are `ANTHROPIC_API_KEY` and `TAVILY_API_KEY`

+## Font Requirements

+To fully utilize the icons and symbols in this Neovim configuration, you need to install a Nerd Font.
+Nerd Fonts are patched fonts that include a large number of glyphs and icons, which are essential for plugins like `nvim-tree` and `gitsigns`.

+### Installation

+1. **Download a Nerd Font**:

+   Visit [Nerd Fonts](https://www.nerdfonts.com/) and download a font of your choice.
+Popular options include `FiraCode Nerd Font` and `Hack Nerd Font`.

+2. **Install the Font**:

+   - On macOS, you can install the font by double-clicking the downloaded `.ttf` file and clicking "Install Font."
+   - Alternatively, use a font manager like [Font Book](https://support.apple.com/en-us/HT201749).

+3. **Configure Terminal**:

+   - Set your terminal emulator (e.g., iTerm2, Terminal.app) to use the installed Nerd Font.
+This is usually found in the terminal's preferences under the "Text" or "Font" section.

+By ensuring you have a Nerd Font installed, you'll enhance the visual experience and functionality of your Neovim setup.

 ## Key Features

 - **Lazy.nvim**: Plugin manager for Neovim.